Seasearch data is made available in three ways:

 All of the data from Seasearch surveys is being entered into Marine Recorder, the database used by the Joint Nature Conservation Committee and all of the government conservation agencies and most local record centres.
 This data is available on request to any Marine Recorder user though a charge may be made for its provision.
 The data can be for a single survey or a group of surveys and summary information can also be provided in database or spreadsheet format in a number of Marine Recorder pre-determined 'snapshot' tables.

 The data is supplied on Seasearch survey forms.
 The graph shows the great increase in recording effort since 2000 with a peak in 2010.
-It also shows a regular increase in the more detailed Survey Forms with the highest number ever submitted in 2012.
+It also shows a regular increase in the more detailed Survey Forms with the highest number ever submitted in 2012, Data for 2013 was still being received in early 2014 and the figure for 2013 is therefore incomplete.

 You can view a summary of the Seasearch data for 2007-2012 in Google Earth.